This country is covered by UNISDR's Europe office.

 The aim of the Platform is to facilitate the integration of DRR into decision making processes, mainly at the national administration level (national policies, planning and programmes), but also at the level of local administration with the participation of the private sector and research institutions.

-The Hellenic National Platform will serve as a co-ordination mechanism for the support of multi-stakeholder co-ordination in implementing DRR activities within the framework of the national legislation and in line with the implementation of the Hyogo Framework of Action.
+The Hellenic National Platform serves as a co-ordination mechanism for the support of multi-stakeholder co-ordination in implementing DRR activities within the framework of the national legislation and in line with the implementation of the Sendai Framework for Action.

 The overarching goal is to establish a “culture of prevention” with activities that will enable the society to reduce human, social and economic losses caused by natural disasters.
 Special focus will be placed on reducing the risk and impact of natural disasters occurring with a major frequency and having a big social and economic impact on the country.
 Forest fires, earthquakes, severe weather, floods and landslides are primarily concluded in these.

-Under the co-ordination of the General Secretariat for Civil Protection, the Hellenic National Platform for DRR will establish a series of periodical joint meetings of representatives from the relevant stakeholders (regularly meetings will be conducted twice a year).
-In the first joint meeting of the Platform, a mandate for the Hellenic National Platform will be drafted.
+Under the co-ordination of the General Secretariat for Civil Protection, the Hellenic National Platform for DRR has initiated a series of periodical joint meetings of representatives from the relevant stakeholders.

 The Platform’s meetings will be:

-- Monitoring, recording and reporting of DRR actions at national and community levels in line with the HFA
+• Monitoring, recording and reporting of DRR actions at national and community levels in line with the Sendai Framework for Action

 A possible establishment of thematic sub-working groups, concerning specific DRR themes, may be decided upon the assent of the platform members for the facilitation of its work.